Expanding the Borders of Knowledge and Understanding

 They describe their creation as “a spatial representation of artistic and poetic responses to violence, feminicide, and other cultural and social elements in the U.S./Mexico border region since the 1990s.”
 It features a map of the city populated with information about public landmarks, markets, industrial parks, and other geographic features represented in the poetry they studied in class.

-He said he expects future classes of OWU students to add to the map and expand the scope of the project, which is now a scholarly resource available to anyone in the world.
+Future classes of OWU students may add to the map and expand the scope of the project, which is now a scholarly resource available to anyone in the world.

-Rojas, who was born in Ciudad Juárez, said he already has been contacted by professors from Skidmore College in Sarasota Springs, New York, and Heinrich-Heine University in Düsseldorf, Germany, with one academic calling the new site “an amazing research and digital teaching tool.”
+Professors from Skidmore College in Sarasota Springs, New York, and Heinrich-Heine University in Düsseldorf, Germany, have already reached out to Ohio Wesleyan about the site, with one academic calling it “an amazing research and digital teaching tool.”

 Miranda Dean ’16, an English and Spanish double major from Providence, Rhode Island, was one of the 10 OWU students working on the digital humanities project.
 Dean served as one of two student research assistants and called the project “a great learning experience for me.”
 She studied industrial parks in Ciudad Juárez, which expanded rapidly in the late 19th and early 20th century.
 Dean said the parks attracted lots of low-paid women workers who sometimes were stolen off the streets as they walked to work.
 Safety remains a serious issue in the area, she said.